underscoreio/essential-scala/src/pages/collections/options.md

 }
 ~~~

-Here is a typical item of code for generating an option -- reading an integer from the user:
+Here is a typical item of code for generating an option---reading an integer from the user:

 ~~~ scala
 def readInt(str: String): Option[Int] =